 Department Mission: To provide a top-quality public golf course at competitive rates with all of the features and benefits of a full-service golf facility.
-Department Description: The Adams Municipal Golf Course is a full-service golf facility featuring an eighteen-hole course, driving range, pro shop, and cart rentals.
+Department Description featuring cart ren profession the publi The Adams Municipal Golf Course is a full-service golf facility featuring an eighteen-hole course, driving range, pro shop, and cart rentals.
 The facility has a maintenance staff and a professional golf staff.
 Golf lessons and clinics are available to the public.
 This facility is operated by the City with the advice of the Adams Golf Course Operating Committee.
-2023 Accomplishments: • Impi quality with tree removal and some 2024 Objectives: n greens with the us se of chemicals Budget Highlights: - his department are p to operate a Golf C personnel costs and ourse.
-13 GOLF COURSE 45 GOLF COURSE 2021-22 ACTUAL 2022-2 23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$534,614 \$4 181,259 \$466,245 \$491,691 \$491,691
+2023 Accomplishmen nts: • Impr quality with tree removal and some 2024 Objectives: • • n greens with the us nsistency of greens se of chemicals Budget Highlights: • • his department are j to operate a Golf C personnel costs and course.
+113 GOLF COURSE 145 GOLF COURSE 2021-22 ACTUAL 20 022-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$534,614 \$481,259 \$466,245 \$491,691 \$491,691